 Hearing Aids Options

-- Fusion – the Receiver-In-The-Ear (RITE) style
+- Receiver-In-The-Ear (RITE)

-- Passion – the mini RITE
+- The mini RITE

-- Fashion – the Behind-The-Ear (BTE) style
+- Behind-The-Ear (BTE)

-- XP – the In-The-Ear (ITE) style
+- In-The-Ear (ITE)

 The BTE and RITE styles are offered in a myriad of colors to suit your fashion tastes.